 The CSV File Format

 While there are various file types that can be used when exporting data, the only one supported by Absorb for importing data is Comma Separated Values (CSV).
 It is important that you use this format when working with Absorb.
 You may want to review our support article, What is a CSV file and how do I save my spreadsheet as one?

 Please note that you will want to contact your Client Success Manager (CSM) if you wish to set up a historical data import, or a scheduled CSV import.
 A historical data import is only done once, while a scheduled CSV import can be done automatically on a recurring schedule.
 E.g., every night an import will be conducted at 3:00 AM MST.

 Data imports typically incur a set-up fee and your CSM can assist you with the process.
-A scoping call will be set up to define your requirements, establish the timeline, and answer any questions that you may have about developing CSV file.
+A scoping call will be set up with our Implementations team to define your requirements, establish the timeline, and answer any questions that you may have about developing your CSV file(s).

 How to Set Up Your CSV File

-As shown above, an example of these is the Departments sheet/tab where you would find the columns, datatypes, etc. that are available to set up your Departments.
-The Users sheet/tab is where you will find all User-related columns, datatypes, etc. The other tabs will follow a similar format; however you can refer to our Users Data Import Sample CSV file to view an example of a CSV set up with User data.
+An example of these is the Departments sheet/tab shown above.
+In this sheet, you can find the columns, data types, etc. that are available to set up your Departments.
+The Users sheet/tab is where you will find all User-related columns, data types, etc. The other tabs follow a similar format.
+You can refer to our Users Data Import Sample CSV file to view an example of a CSV set up with User data.

 Important for CSV Setup

 CSV Data Formatting

 It is imperative that the sample file provided to Absorb for testing is set up in the exact same format as the final CSV.
-Any changes to the formatting can result in delays and/org added cost.
+Any changes to the formatting can result in delays and/or added costs.
 For this reason, we recommend using real data in your sample files, allowing us to identify quality issues earlier on.

 Using ExternalId Values